A College Preparatory Private School Serving Pre-Kindergarten Through Grade 12.

 Read More about Lower School Students Learn About Hanukkah in Global Connections Class

-Fourth Grade Students Attend Cheroenhaka (Nottoway) Indian "Corn Harvest" Powwow and School Day
+Students at Cheroenhaka (Nottoway) Indian "Corn Harvest" Powwow and School Day

 Our fourth graders embarked on an enriching adventure to Courtland, where they attended the 32nd annual Cheroenhaka (Nottoway) Indian "Corn Harvest" Powwow and School Day.
 Immersed in the vibrant culture, our students explored replica villages of the indigenous Cheroenhaka Indian Tribe, gaining firsthand insights into their way of life.